 Here are situations where encryption will live up to its reputation:

-If you’ve got sensitive data stored such as tax documents, social security number, credit report.
-And if you’re sharing it with a government body, using encryption will secure the transfer of such sensitive data.
+Suppose, you’ve sensitive data such as tax documents, social security number, etc...
+You’re sharing it with a government body or any other agency.
+By using encryption, you will be able to secure the transfer of such sensitive data.
 It will also keep it safe from cyber-criminals.

-Numerous commercial and home-based businesses employ encryption to secure their businesses’ secrets against their competitors.
-This may include cash flows, earnings per share and advancements in research and development.
+Many commercial and home-based businesses use encryption.
+They do it to secure their businesses’ secrets against their competitors.
+It includes cash flows, earnings per share and advancements in research and development.
 Encryption will secure the flow of communication and files shared with peers.